neuresthetics/neuresthetics/README.md

 <p>
-  Here's an idea.
+  Here's an idea.</br>
   FROM genius minds SELECT behavioral overlap WHERE behavior positively impacts large scale brain network architecture.</br>
   For example: DaVinci, Turing, Tesla, and Einstein, were all ambidextrous pantheists.
 Coincidence?!
 Nope.
 Causal clustering.</br>
   These behaviors are incredibly rare to appear in the same individual along with everything else necesary to produce genius.</br>
   Being statistically rare naturally, we can choose to combine them for our benefit.</br>